 They also contain a hit of maple syrup which just makes everything so much better!

 5th – Schär Curvies

-Ever since Pringles decided to alienate the entire coeliac community by changing their recipe, tube based curved crisp snacks have been something of a pipe dream.
+Ever since Pringles decided to alienate the entire coeliac community by changing their recipe, tube based curved crisp snacks have been something of a pipe (or should that be tube?) dream.

 The good people over at Schär came to the rescue this year with their aptly named Curvies.
 Available in original or BBQ flavour, they’re so good that once you pop you won’t be able to cease.
 (For legal reasons I’m going with this as the slogan).

 4th – M&S Made Without Wheat Pain Aux Raisins

 The godfather of the gluten free pastry products, M&S have absolutely smashed it with their Pain Aux Raisins.
 Warmed up they’re an absolute delight, packed full of raisins and a nice creamy filling.